gustavoflodi/ClusteringAnalysis/README.md

 - Outliers' influences remain below threshold.
 - Sigma and xii need to be set.
 And then iterated for optimal solution.

+## Validating clusters

+After the model is built, we have to validate the final results.
+In order to do that, we could have:

+- Internal parameters: often based in **compactness, connectedness and separation**.
+Properties of data points to specific parameters.
+- External parameters: comparing the results of the clustering to external known results.
+Expert's analysis.
+- Relative criteria: other clustering analyses with different parameters or algorithms resulting in similar patterns.

+### How to measure the internal parameters of your clusters

+#### Compactness

+> Measuring distance inside cluster.
+If high, that means that intraclass similarity is high.

+**1. Cluster density:**

+$$ (1/n) * Σ(xi -c) $$

+c being the cluster center and xi being an instance.

+**2. Variance:**

+$$ Σ(xi -c)^2 $$

+c being the cluster center and xi being an instance.

+**3. Average Variance:**

+$$ (1/n) * Σ(xi -c)^2 $$

+c being the cluster center and xi being an instance.

+- In a chart of **Average Cluster Density X k**, it's important to locate the **elbow** for an optimal number of k.
+- To apply the formular above to the whole model, you could take the average in regards to the clusters.

+#### Separation

+> Measuring distance between clusters.
+If high, that means that interclass dissimilarity is high.

+**1. Single Linkage**: distance between the two closest instances from two different clusters.

+**2. Complete Linkage**: distance between two most distant instances.

+**3. Average Linkage**: average distance between each instance of one cluster to every instance from other one.

+**4. Distance of cluster centers**: distance between the centers of the clusters.

+#### Other distance measures

+They try to combine compactness and separation into a metric.

+- Average cluster density.
+- BIC.
+- Davies-Bouldin.
+- Silhouette.
+- Dunn.
+- Niva.
+- ...